E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qtb/readme.rst

 during a preliminary “adaptation time” until they reach convergence.
 Observables are then computed while the adaptive process is kept active.
-Further informations and precise implementation details can be found in ref.
+Further information and precise implementation details can be found in ref.
 [Man]_.

 Two implementations are currently available in PaPIM: